-- Rejects the withdrawal of the child support disregard pass-through statutory change proposal that was part of the Governor's January Budget and adopts the change to increase the pass-through payment to families in the CalWORKs program, effective January 1, 2022, with trailer bill language to effectuate this change. - Accepts the Governor's May Revision proposal to revert the funding levels for local child support agencies to the 2018 funding level, resulting in a cut of \$38.2 million General Fund in 2020-21.
-This reduction is included in the federal funds trigger, so if those funds materialize, this cut can be backfilled. - Rejects the Governor's May Revision proposal that would cut the Department of Child Support Service's state operations and contract costs by \$8.3 million General Fund in 2020-21. - Approves the Governor's May Revision proposal to reduce General Fund by \$1 million to reflect revised forecasts of child support collections.
+- Rejects the withdrawal of the child support disregard pass-through statutory change proposal that was part of the Governor's January Budget and adopts the change to increase the pass-through payment to families in the CalWORKs program, effective January 1, 2022, with trailer bill language to effectuate this change. - Rejects the Governor's May Revision proposal that would have, absent a federal funds trigger restoration, reverted the funding levels for local child support agencies to the 2018 funding level, resulting in a cut of \$38.2 million General Fund in 2020-21. - Rejects the Governor's May Revision proposal that would cut the Department of Child Support Service's state operations and contract costs by \$8.3 million General Fund in 2020-21. - Approves the Governor's May Revision proposal to reduce General Fund by \$1 million to reflect revised forecasts of child support collections.